marissakirjonen/informationSecurity/h1-FirstSteps.md

 #### •	A forum where people buy and sell rare social media account usernames, from e.g., Instagram, Kik.
 #### •	The high-value and sought-after usernames are short, single words or phrases, e.g., “@”, some go up to 350 dollars.
 #### •	Swapping within the site refers to gaining access to a username, e.g., through hacking or buying on the site, log into that account, switching the username, and then making a new account with the stolen username.
-#### o	This prevents the user whose account was stolen from to be able to report this, because the username was changed.
+####     o	This prevents the user whose account was stolen from being able to report this, because the username was changed.
 ####     o	However other users of OGUsers also want the username, so they try to “snipe” (steal) the username from the scammer.
 This causes users on the forum to             attack each other.
 ##
 ### SIM-swapping
 #### •	SIM-swapping is tricking telecommunications carriers, pretending to be the victim, or having an insider (manager/employee), to switch a phone number over to another sim card.
 ####     o	Number is used to bypass two-factor authentication (2FA) that is used commonly on sites.
 #### •	Targets people with high-value usernames, as discussed earlier, bank-logs, and cryptocurrency wallets.
 #### •	Data breaches typically give the attacker information on the name, email address, phone number and physical address.
 ####     o	cross-reference the email address with other data breaches to see if the user reuses passwords, then hackers have access to multiple of your accounts.
 ####     o	These can be sold online as well, which is called selling logs.
-#### 	For instance, ordering food using stolen credentials from delivery service apps: “food logs” (logs refers to username and password)

 ##
 ### Importance of digital vigilance: “Don’t be doxxable” – Drew
 #### •	Don’t screenshare with untrusted users.